johntellsall/shotglass/DEMOS.md

 ## Databases

 Redis is a small, fast, special-purpose database.
 SQLite is similar, with a standard SQL front end.
-MySQL and Postgres are both very mature databases.
+MySQL and Postgres are both large, very mature database servers.
 How big are these very different codebases?

 Redis is probably smaller than MySQL/Postgres, but how do the latter two compare?
 SQL is tricky to parse, so SQLite is probably in between